nadcock/legendary-waffle/README.md

 A few featurs that could be added in the future:

+* The API can be restructured to be a bit more manigable.
+I would create just one "loadData()" method that would take in an pass a closure into a seperate "makeRequest()" method that completes the request.
+Which closure is passed could be decided by an enum.

 * Currently the Address's geo coordinates are not used.
 A feature could be added to display a MapView with the geotagged coordinates as an annotation

 * The thumbnail images could be cached or added to Core Data, though adding them to Core Data may effect performance.